 The program usually takes place at the library, but we’ve also met at a local church, book store and other community locations.
 Our Slam is moderated by nationally recognized slam poet, educator, and White Plains resident Eric ZORK Alan and he’s welcomed guest slammers from all over the country.

 For more info, contact Ben Himmelfarb at firstname.lastname@example.org

-Thank you to the following donors who made generous contributions to support the renovation of special areas on the first floor:
+Thank you to the following donors who made generous contributions to support the renovation of the first floor: